panzerdp/dmitripavlutin.com/content/posts/114-array-at/index.md

 type: post
 ---

-## 1. The problem of the regular way to access items

 Alongside the plain JavaScript object, the array is probably one of the most popular data structure.

-A widely used operation on the array is the access of an element of the array by index:
+In this post, I'm going to present the new array method `array.at(index)`.

+The main benefit of the new method is the ability to acees elements from the end of the array using a negative index, which isn't possible using the regular square brackets syntax `array[index]`.

+## 1. The limitation of the square brackets syntax

+To access an element by index from an array in JavaScript the usual syntax is using the square brackets `array[index]`:

 ```javascript
 const fruits = ['orange', 'apple', 'banana', 'grape'];